Now, there’s two things, that if you’re an anxious type of person, that waking up in a panic gasping for air is likely to be:

 Step 1: Switch on a light

-I’d wake up in the night and I’d be screaming and I’d see like spiders coming out of the ceiling or the light falling down or snakes crawling over the bed, I had all sorts of illusions as a result of the nocturnal panic attack which just sent me into overdrive and I didn’t know where I was and I’d be like banging on the walls trying to get out, like, unable to find the door, not knowing where I was.
+I would wake up in the night with anxiety and my heart racing and I’d be screaming and I’d see like spiders coming out of the ceiling or the light falling down or snakes crawling over the bed, I had all sorts of illusions as a result of the nocturnal panic attack which just sent me into overdrive and I didn’t know where I was and I’d be like banging on the walls trying to get out, like, unable to find the door, not knowing where I was.

 It wasn’t until my husband switched on the light that suddenly, everything would be illuminated, I’d come to and I’d know where I was.